golanlevin/60-120/2025/assignments/creative_code/readme.md

 ### *(15 minutes; Due ASAP, but no later than 02/04.)*

 **Spend 15 minutes familiarizing yourself** with the following online resources.
-The goal here is simply to make sure you are *aware* of these, that you know *where* to find them, and that you know *how* they can help you. *There is no deliverable for this exercise.*
+The goal here is simply to make sure you are *aware* of these media, that you know *where* to find them, and that you know *how* they can help you. *There is no deliverable for this exercise.*

 * Here's a [p5.js **Cheat Sheet**](https://bmoren.github.io/p5js-cheat-sheet/)
 * This is the official [p5.js **Reference**](https://archive.p5js.org/reference/) (and its [newer version](https://p5js.org/reference/))